Stay midweek and save this winter! Click here for more info & book today!

 Additionally, snowshoe rentals are available at our Outdoor Center and Garnet Hill has 10 miles of dedicated snowshoe trails to explore on the property.

 However, if you want to venture further afield, here are a few popular trails to consider:

 For a unique shorter hike to do during the winter, take a trek to Hooper Mine.
 This hike can be started from Garnet Hill Lodge and has a round trip distance of 1 mile and an elevation gain of 150 feet.
 History and nature collide in this hike, offering a beautiful perspective of the mining days in the Adirondacks.

-Arguably our favorite local hiking trail is Balm of Gilead.
-Our guests can pick up this splendid two-mile, out-and-back trail from Garnet Hill Lodge’s front door.
-While it’s shorter than Clear Pond Trail, it features a steeper incline on the trek to genuinely stunning valley overlooks.
-The Puffer Pond Trail via beautiful Kings Flow is a 4.7-mile out-and-back journey that’s is equally challenging and breathtaking.
-You’ll start at Kings Flow and hike on an ungroomed trail in search of peaceful, secluded Puffer Pond.
+Arguably our favorite local winter hiking trail is Balm of Gilead.
+Our guests can pick up this splendid 2 mile, out-and-back trail from Garnet Hill Lodge’s front door.
+While it’s on the shorter side, it features a steeper incline on the trek with 530 feet of elevation gain to genuinely stunning valley overlooks.

 Clear Pond Trail is a scenic, 18 mile drive from Garnet Hill Lodge.
 The 2.2 mile out-and-back trail to peaceful Clear Pond is relatively flat with a total elevation gain of just 275 feet.
 Lush forestry and snow-capped mountains enclose the pond.